paulgreg/json-store/README.md

 # json-store

-A simple node app used to get or save json as files on disk in `data`.
+A simple node app used to get or save json as files on disk in `data` directory.

-Supported methods are :
-- `GET` which returns JSON if any or 404 if not found
-- `POST` with `content-type: application/json;` and JSON payload in body
-- `OPTIONS` to handle CORS

 URL format is `/json-store/:appId/:key.json`